How to Build an ADU in Alameda

 You will need the following documents when you apply for a building permit for an ADU.
 The ADU zoning checklist is available at the Permit Center online in Alamada.ca.gov.

-- For junior ADUs you will also need to complete a declaration of restrictions form from the Alameda County Clerk’s record office.
+• For junior ADUs you may also need to complete a declaration of restrictions form from the Alameda County Clerk’s record office.

 If you have any questions about this process or how to build an ADU in Alameda, look for the updated ADU handout available online in the Permit Center at Alamedaca.gov.